apjanke/octave-testify/doc-project/Developer-Notes.md

 ## Other packages

-The [Debian `dh-octave`](https://packages.debian.org/sid/dh-octave) package has its own method for running all tests in a source package at build time and in a CI environment.
+The [Debian `dh-octave`](https://packages.debian.org/sid/dh-octave) package (for “debhelper-octave”) has its own method for running all tests in a source package at build time and in a CI environment.